0xcasuwu/boiler/memory-bank/progress.md

 ### Testing Coverage

-While basic functionality tests exist, comprehensive test coverage is still being developed:
+Test coverage has been significantly improved, but further enhancements are needed:

+- ✅ Basic functionality tests for core operations
+- ✅ Mock time control for testing yield accrual
+- ✅ Test isolation to prevent segmentation faults
+- ✅ Robust testing of ERC-4626 functionality
-- Need property-based tests for security properties
+- 🔄 Need property-based tests for security properties
-- Need integration tests for the complete contract lifecycle
+- 🔄 Need integration tests for the complete contract lifecycle
-- Need performance benchmarks for key operations
+- 🔄 Need performance benchmarks for key operations
-- Need formal verification of critical security properties
+- 🔄 Need formal verification of critical security properties

+See the detailed documentation in `memory-bank/test-suite-improvements.md`.

 ## Next Milestones